lunarbase-ai/lunarbase-ai.github.io/docs/component.md

 ## Running components

+Every component in Lunar performs a pre-defined task encapsulated within an action.
+Each component includes a `run()` function that defines its execution behavior.
+This behavior can be triggered programmatically by calling the `run()` function on a component instance (i.e., components are defined as Python objects) or by using the run button in the interface, as seen in the image below.

 Every component will include a run() function that defines the running behavior of the component.
 This behavior can be triggered by calling the run() function programmatically with a component instance (i.e., components are defined as Python objects) or by using the run button in the interface, as seen in the image below.

+![Lunar workflow](img/chat_with_db.png)

 At runtime, the component inputs are either provided by the user in the form of text inputs or data inputs (i.e., file upload) or received from downstream components - via in-edges, while the output is printed in the interface as seen below.

-![Lunar workflow](img/chat_with_db.png)

-___
-Inputs/output received/sent from/to downstream/upstream components requires data type compatibility.
-Generally, a component _A_ with output of type _T_ could only link to a component _B_ that expects an input of the same type _T_.
-The only exception to this type compatibility requirement is the case where _A_ outputs a _list_ of multiple instance of _T_.
-In such a case component _B_ will automatically run in a loop for every instance received from _A_.
+Inputs and outputs exchanged between components must be compatible in terms of data types.
+Generally, a component _A_ with an output of type _T_ can only link to a component _B_ that expects an input of the same type _T_.
+The only exception to this type compatibility requirement is when _A_ outputs a _list_ of multiple instances of _T_.
+In such cases, component _B_ will automatically run in a loop for each instance received from _A_.

 ## Data types